solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Azure Monitor overview

-Azure Monitor is the Azure native platform service that provides a single source for monitoring Azure resources.
-It monitors all layers of the stack, starting with tenant services, such as Azure Active Directory Domain Services, and subscription-level events and Azure Service Health.
+Azure Monitor is the Azure native platform service that provides a centralized area for monitoring your Azure resources.
+It monitors all layers of the Azure stack, starting with tenant services, such as Azure Active Directory, subscription-level events and Azure Service Health.

-It also monitors infrastructure resources, such as VMs, storage, and network resources.
-At the top layer, it monitors your application.
-Administrators and developers employ Azure Monitor to consolidate metrics about the performance and reliability of their stack layers, including Flexible Server instances.
-Management tools, such as those in Azure Security Center and Azure Automation, also push log data to Azure Monitor.
+At the lower levels, it monitors infrastructure resources, such as VMs, storage, and network resources.
+Administrators and developers employ Azure Monitor to consolidate metrics about the performance and reliability of their various cloud layers, including Azure Database for MySQL Flexible Server instances.
+Management tools, such as those in Microsoft Defender for Cloud and Azure Automation, also push log data to Azure Monitor.
 The service aggregates and stores this telemetry in a log data store that's optimized for cost and performance.

-![][32]
+![][19]

 For more information on what can be monitored, read: [What is monitored by Azure Monitor?]

-Monitoring your MySQL Flexible Server instances allows you to understand database resource constraints, connectivity patterns, causes of application failures, and more.
-Administrator monitoring complements Azure internal monitoring, improving the availability of your applications.
+Monitoring your Azure Database for MySQL Flexible Server instances allows you to understand database resource constraints, connectivity patterns, causes of application failures, and more.

-Once you specify the data that your Azure resources should monitor (varies based on the service), you need to direct that data to Azure Monitor.
+Once you specify the data that your Azure resource(s) should monitor (varies based on the service), you need to direct that data to a place that Azure Monitor can monitor.
 For example, with MySQL Flexible Server instances, you can use the **Diagnostic setting** tab of the Azure portal to route MySQL slow query logs and audit logs to Log Analytics workspaces (Azure Monitor Logs).

 ![This image demonstrates the Diagnostic setting tab of Azure portal to set the destination for logs.]

 ## Define your strategy

-Administrators should [plan their monitoring strategy] and configuration for the best results.
+Administrators should [plan their monitoring strategy] and resource configuration for the best results.
 Some data collection and features are free while others have associated costs.
 Focus on maximizing your applications' performance and reliability.
-Identify the signs of failure.
-See [Azure Monitor Pricing].
+Identify the data and logs that indicate the highest potential signs of failure to optimize costs.
+See [Azure Monitor Pricing] for more information on planning monitoring costs.

 ## Application monitoring

-Once an application has been deployed, it is important to start to monitor the uptime, manage performance, and understand usage patterns.
+Once an application has been deployed, it is important to start to monitor the uptime and performance as well as understand usage patterns.
-[Application Insights] is a feature of Azure Monitor that provides extensible application performance management (APM) and monitoring for live web apps.
+[Application Insights] is a feature that provides extensible application performance management (APM) and monitoring for web-based applications.

-It supports a wide variety of platforms, including .NET, Node.js, Java, and Python.
-Application monitoring is very flexible.
-Apps hosted on-premises, hybrid, or on any public cloud can take advantage of this powerful monitoring tool.
+Application insights monitoring is very flexible in that it supports a wide variety of platforms, including .NET, Node.js, Java, and Python as well as apps hosted on-premises or on any public cloud.
+Just about any application can take advantage of this powerful monitoring tool.

-Using Application Insights: - Install a small instrumentation package (SDK) in your app - Or enable Application Insights by using the Application Insights agent.
+Using Application Insights:

+-   Install a small instrumentation package (SDK) in your app
+-   Or enable Application Insights by using the Application Insights agent in Azure.

-![][33]
+![][20]

-Instrumentation monitors your app and directs the telemetry data to an Application Insights resource by using a unique instrumentation key.
+The instrumentation code directs telemetry data to an Application Insights resource by using a unique instrumentation key and url.

 Example steps to configure WordPress monitoring: